emrainey/hobbies/README.md

   * `raytrace` - a fairly simple raytracer
   * `htm` - the start of a hierarchical temporal memory system.
   * `units_of_measure` - mechanism to create types which represent Units of Measure.
-  * `xmmt` - SSE2/AVX512 inline assembly vector and matrix headers.
+  * `xmmt` - SSE2/AVX512 inline assembly vector and matrix headers. (does not build on ARM64)

 Check the README in each folder for it's own progress and issues.